How do PostgreSQL advisory locks work

 However, PostgreSQL also offers advisory locks which are very convenient to implement application-level concurrency control patterns.
 In this article, we are going to explain how PostgreSQL advisory locks work and how you should use them.

-Explicit and Shared advisory locks
+Exclusive and Shared advisory locks

 Just like explicit pessimistic locks, advisory locks can be split into two categories:

-- explicit advisory locks
+- exclusive advisory locks

 - shared advisory locks

-Explicit advisory locks
+Exclusive advisory locks

 Shared advisory locks

-Session-level and Transcation-level advisory locks
+Session-level and Transaction-level advisory locks

 Based on their scope, there are two types of advisory locks that you can acquire in PostgreSQL: